tomachalek/kombo/README.md

    * many models -- many states
 * view components are always wrapped inside a function allowing runtime dependency injection

+<a name="structure"></a>
+## Structure

+<a name="stateless_models"></a>
 ### Stateless models

+Stateless model does not control when its related state is changed.
+It only specifies how the state is changed in response to different actions (note: do not forget to pass through an original state in case the model does not respond to an action).

+To be able to perform asynchornous API calls, synchronize/notify other possible stores etc., stateless model can specify its side effects bound to different actions.
+These effects are invoked once their respective actions reduce the current state.

 ```ts